 Will courts in Mississippi grant second parent adoptions or stepparent adoptions to heterosexual couples living in Mississippi?
-No. Adoptions must be by a married couple or a single individual.
+Yes, but must be by a married couple.

 Will courts in Mississippi grant second parent adoptions or stepparent adoptions to same-sex couples living in Mississippi?
-Not yet
+Possibly